Massachusetts Institute of Technology

-The institute has an urban campus that extends more than a mile (1.6 km) along the Charles River.
-The campus is known for academic buildings interconnected by corridors and many significant modernist buildings.
-MIT's off-campus operations include the MIT Lincoln Laboratory and the Haystack Observatory, as well as affiliated laboratories such as the Broad and Whitehead Institutes.
-The institute also has a strong entrepreneurial culture and MIT alumni have founded or co-founded many notable companies.
+MIT has an urban campus that extends more than a mile (1.6 km) along the Charles River.
+Academic buildings are connected by an extensive corridor system.
+MIT's off-campus operations include Lincoln Laboratory and Haystack Observatory, as well as affiliated laboratories such as the Broad and Whitehead Institutes.
+Undergraduate life is known for hands-on research and elaborate pranks.
+Tuition is generally not charged to undergraduates from families with incomes below $200,000, and most graduate students are funded by research.

 As of October 2024, 105 Nobel laureates, 26 Turing Award winners, and 8 Fields Medalists have been affiliated with MIT as alumni, faculty members, or researchers.
-In addition, 58 National Medal of Science recipients, 29 National Medals of Technology and Innovation recipients, 50 MacArthur Fellows, 83 Marshall Scholars, 41 astronauts, 16 Chief Scientists of the US Air Force, and 8 foreign heads of state have been affiliated with MIT.
+Alumni and faculty have founded many notable companies and served in senior government positions in the United States and abroad.